mzarnecki/php-llm-evaluation/README.md

 It compares each intermediate step of the model’s output against a reference chain-of-thought, computing metrics such as step-level ROUGE overlap, accumulated divergence, and error propagation.
-This lets you quantify whether an LLM is merely reaching the right conclusion or genuinely reasoning in the desired way—ideal for debugging, fine-tuning, and safety audits where process integrity matters as much as the end resul
+This lets you quantify whether an LLM is merely reaching the right conclusion or genuinely reasoning in the desired way—ideal for debugging, fine-tuning, and safety audits where process integrity matters as much as the end result.

 ### Criteria evaluator
-Criteria valuator passes prompt and generated answer to GPT-4o or Claude model and ask for 1-5 points evaluation in criteria:
+Criteria evaluator passes prompt and generated answer to GPT-4o or Claude model and ask for 1-5 points evaluation in criteria:
 - correctness: Is the answer accurate, and free of mistakes?
 - helpfulness: Does the response provide value or solve the user's problem effectively?
 - relevance: Does the answer address the question accurately?